hozmaster/godaddy-api-python/README.md

 ## Other

 Since this application is bound by MIT license, you can use or fork this application pretty much freely.
-However, you should delete encrypted json files found this repository from you copy of this repository.
+However, you should delete any encrypted json files found this project from you copy of this repository.